Mjz86/String/README.md

 # Implementation Details

+note that in the 32bit platform,  there are two options, one is big address space ( 56 bit) and one is small address space ( 24bit) , in the small case , the object size is 16bytes and in the large case 32bytes.

 The basic layout can be thought of as the following (not valid C++, but its equivalent) (total of 32 bytes in my own implementation):

 ```c++